 Certolizumab pegol is a very large protein and not very much of the medication is expected to pass into breast milk.
-A report that measured certolizumab pegol levels in the breastmilk of 17 women found very low or undetectable levels.
+A report that measured certolizumab pegol levels in the breastmilk of 17 persons found very low or undetectable levels.
 Certolizumab pegol is also not well absorbed when swallowed, so any medication that gets into breast milk would be less likely to enter the baby's blood system.
+Infants that are born preterm or are younger than one month of age have a stomach and intestines that are less mature than older babies.
+This might allow more medication to enter their bloodstream.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man takes certolizumab pegol, could it affect his fertility or increase the chance of birth defects?
+If a male takes certolizumab pegol, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if certolizumab pegol could affect a man's fertility (ability to get a woman pregnant) or increase the chance of birth defects.
+Studies have not been done to see if certolizumab pegol could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/